geekyNehal/fabric-movie-platform/README.md

 ## Prereq Before Running the Project:

 1. Ensure all the binaries and docker images are already present in the system.
 This project is requires fabric binaries of version 2.4.
-Following are the fabric binaries which needs to be pulled.\n
+Following are the fabric binaries which needs to be pulled.
-    i. `hyperledger/fabric-tools:2.4``\n`
+    i. `hyperledger/fabric-tools:2.4`
-    ii. `hyperledger/fabric-peer:2.4``\n`
+    ii. `hyperledger/fabric-peer:2.4`
-    iii. `hyperledger/fabric-orderer:2.4`\n
+    iii. `hyperledger/fabric-orderer:2.4`
-    iv. `hyperledger/fabric-ccenv:2.4`\n
+    iv. `hyperledger/fabric-ccenv:2.4`
-    v. `hyperledger/fabric-baseos:2.4`\n
+    v. `hyperledger/fabric-baseos:2.4`

 2. Ensure npm and node are installed in the system.
 3. Ensure golang with version >=19 is installed in the system.